jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/dialog.md

 To use the Dialog Interface, you need a dialog model, which you can create with the Skill Builder.
 In the dialog model, you select which slots are required for your intent and whether the user has to confirm them or the whole intent.
 You also define, which prompts Alexa should use and how the user might answer (utterances).

-Please consider that you're not allowed to use:
+Please consider that you're not allowed to use the `AMAZON.LITERAL` slot type.
-* `AMAZON.YesIntent`, `AMAZON.NoIntent` built-in intents
-* `AMAZON.LITERAL` slot type
-* Single-slot utterances in your intents' utterances

 ## Dialog State